AbyelT/ID2223-Scalable-ML-and-DL/Lab2/README.md

 The following evaluation was achieved:

-* eval/loss: WIP
+* eval/loss:
-* eval/wer: WIP
+* eval/wer:

-Due to time constraints we used the 1000-checkpoint out of 2000 steps, the minimal amount of data and the less time for training the model likely affected the evaluation score of this model.
+Due to time constraints we used the 500-checkpoint out of 2000 steps, the minimal amount of data and the less time for training the model likely affected the evaluation score of this model.
 We believe the model could have achieved a better score had it been trained on the full dataset, with longer training steps and using the same features as chosen now.

 ## Models
 * [Base case model](https://huggingface.co/AbyelT/Whisper-models)